An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Details of Datasets

 \subsection{Text-Generation Datasets}

+\textbf{GSM8k}: GSM8K (Grade School Math 8K) is a dataset of 8792 high-quality grade school math problems, including problems in diverse languages.
+These problems take between 2 and 8 steps of elementary calculations using basic arithmetic operations ($+ - \times \div$) to solve.
+The dataset was created to support the task of question answering on basic mathematical problems to evaluate the model's ability of basic arithmetic reasoning.

 \textbf{Stanford Alpaca}: Alpaca is an instruction dataset designed for instruction training of pre-trained language models~\citep{alpaca}.
 It contains 52002 instruction-response pairs generated by OpenAI's text-davinci-003 engine or written by humans.
 Note that there is only a training split in this dataset.
 Models fine-tuned on Alpaca are often evaluated by other tasks like ``EleutherAI LM Harness''.
+Alpaca-GPT is an updated version with the answers generated by GPT-4~\citep{openai2023gpt}.

 \textbf{ARC}: The AI2 Reasoning Challenge (ARC) dataset consists of grade-school level, multiple-choice science questions~\citep{allenai:arc}.
 ARC dataset includes a Challenge Set and an Easy Set.
 The easy set contains questions that can be answered with straightforward reasoning, while the challenge set requires deeper understanding and more reasoning skills.
 The ARC-Easy includes 2251 training samples, 570 validation samples, and 2376 test samples and the ARC-Challenge includes 1119 training samples, 299 validation samples, and 1172 test samples.